High order solution of Poisson problems with piecewise constant coefficients and interface jumps: Acknowledgements

 \section{Acknowledgements}

-The authors would like to acknowledge the National Science Foundation support --- this research was partially supported by grant DMS-0813648.
-In addition, the first author acknowledges the support by Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior (CAPES -- Brazil) and the Fulbright Commission through grant BEX 2784/06-8.
-The second author also acknowledges support from the NSERC Discovery and Discovery Accelerator programs.
+The work by A.\ N.\ Marques was partially supported by CAPES (Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior, Brazil) and the Fulbright Commission via the joint grant BEX 2784/06-8.
+The work by J.-C.\ Nave was partially supported by the NSERC Discovery and Discovery Accelerator programs.
+Finally, the work by R.\ R.\ Rosales was partially supported by NSF grants DMS-1318942 and DMS-1614043.